eth-brownie/brownie/docs/api.rst

         Block: 1
         Gas Used: 21000

+.. py:classmethod:: TransactionReceipt.debug()

+    Returns the structLogs from the `debug_traceTransaction <https://github.com/ethereum/go-ethereum/wiki/Management-APIs#debug_tracetransaction>`__ RPC method.
+Note that if you are using Infura this method is not available.

+.. py:classmethod:: TransactionReceipt.call_path()

+    Displays the sequence of contracts that were called in executing this transaction.
+If the transaction reverted, the final contract will be highlighed in red.

 .. py:exception:: VirtualMachineError

     Raised when a call to a contract causes an EVM exception.
 Transactions that result in a revert will still return a TransactionReceipt instead of raising.